robabby/robabby.github.io/client/src/pages/articles/2018-04-07---Smashing-Conference-Toronto/index.md

 ## The Speakers

 The speakers covered a diverse range of topics, and there was a healthy balance between Design and Development with a sprinkling of UX, Performance, & Accessibility.
-Admittedly my friends and I had a great time at the afterparty on Tuesday so we were a little late to the conference on Wednesday and we missed the first two speakers.
-Each individual overcame the no-slide limitation in their own way.
+SmashingConf decided to do something rather controversial for this conference by asking all presenters to avoid using PowerPoint slides during their speeches.
+Each individual overcame the no-slide limitation in their own way (a couple not at all).
 I'll just recount a few of the ones that stood out most to me. **Note: I'll add links to the speaker videos once they're published.**

 #### Day 1